-How to choose an indoor rowing machine and why Fluid Innovation matters.
+How to choose rowing exercise equipment and why Fluid Innovation matters.

-It can be difficult to compare types of indoor rowers on the market when you don’t know what the features and benefits are.
-Each indoor rowing brand and technology used varies considerably in terms of quality, level of resistance, stroke profile and closeness to real on-water rowing simulation.
+Comparing indoor rowing equipment can be an overwhelming process, especially when you don’t know what features and benefits you should be considering.
+The technology used by each indoor rowing brand can vary considerably in terms of the exercise equipment’s quality, level of resistance, stroke profile and closeness to real on-water rowing simulation.

-In the following table, we compare First Degree Fitness’ Fluid Innovation to the other two most commonly purchased indoor rowing resistance options with respect to the system design and innovation used to simulate the experience of real on-water rowing.
+In the following table, we compare First Degree Fitness’ Fluid Innovation against two other fitness rowers.
+Here, we will compare each systems’ design and innovation used to simulate the experience of real on-water rowing.

 |Feature||FDF Fluid Rower||Other Water Rowers||Air Rowers|